-Randomised controlled trial (RCT) designs, quasi-experimental designs, interrupted time-series designs with the family member or family member and their relative as own comparison and qualitative studies.

-- Families (or those most responsible for caregiving and informal caregivers, of all ages) with a relative with dementia residing in a residential care home or nursing home. - Studies where N ≥ 10. - Published in English in peer-reviewed journals between 2005 and May 2021. - Training or interventions for staff, families (or families and residents) that pertained to family involvement or partnership with long-term care providers and related resident psychosocial outcomes.
+- Randomised controlled trial (RCT) designs, quasi-experimental designs, interrupted time-series designs with the family member or family member and their relative as own comparison and qualitative studies. - Families (or those most responsible for caregiving and informal caregivers, of all ages) with a relative with dementia residential care home or nursing home. - Studies where $N \ge 10$ . - Published in English in peer-reviewed journals between 2005 and May 2021. - Training or interventions for staff, families (or families and residents) that pertained to family involvement or partnership with long-term care providers and related resident psychosocial outcomes.